ianrmurphy/oscc_wiki/firmware/Firmware-Brake.md

 #### ID: 0x50

+> *Note*: Brake reports should be checked after sending brake enable command to ensure that the module received the command and enabled properly.

 | Type     | Size (bytes) | Description |
 | -------- | ------------ | ----------- |
 | uint8_t  | 2            | **OSCC Magic Number** <br> Identifies CAN frame as coming from OSCC. <br> Byte 0 should be 0x05. <br> Byte 1 should be 0xCC. |